Protecting Our Pets Through Research, Technology, and the National Pet Health Survey

 The survey will provide large amounts of information about geographic differences in the occurrence of common health issues and diseases.
 EPA researchers will pair this information with ecological variables from the EnviroAtlas project to look at linkages to environmental condition.
 EPA’s EnviroAtlas is a set of online interactive map tools and resources that can be used to explore the benefits people receive from nature.

 Anyone with access to a computer, tablet or phone can take the survey.
 The short online survey asks for specific types of data on people's pets such as cancers, diabetes, asthma, and tick-borne illnesses.
 The survey also collects other related data such as the pets' sex, age, breed, weight, and whether they live indoors or outdoors.
-The survey was launched in October 2017 and will remain open until January 20, 2020, or until the maximum number of respondents (300,000) has filled out the survey, whichever comes first.
+The survey was launched in October 2017 and will remain open until the maximum number of respondents (300,000) has filled out the survey, whichever comes first.

 The results from the survey will hopefully shed light on health and disease issues across the U.S., and provide scientists, concerned pet owners, and the public with a free, informational database for further exploration.
 Combining the survey results within EnviroAtlas will also allow for identifying spatial differences in pet health that have potential association with the environmental indicators in EnviroAtlas.
 The goal of the survey is to provide an extensive set of pet health data which can be shared with other researchers, partners, and the public to improve the air we breathe, the water we drink, and our surrounding environment.